 We have an expectation that pupils will behave appropriately within the school.
 However, we recognise that this is not always possible; therefore, we have a structured consequence system in place.
-All young people need boundaries and none more so than those with behavioural, emotional, and social difficulties.
-Often, they have learned to gain attention in a negative way and so, on occasions, continue to act in a way which is both unacceptable and upsetting to the pupils themselves.
+All young people need boundaries and none more so than those with social, emotional, and mental health difficulties.
+Some children, may have learned to gain attention in a negative way and so, on occasions, continue to act in a way which is both unacceptable and upsetting to the pupils themselves.
 No consequence is applied without a warning and with advice as to how the pupil can change their behaviour.
-Pupils at every stage, have a choice regarding their behaviour - making the correct choice is part of their development.
+This is often done in a pro-active way with Positive Relationship Manager intervention.
+Pupils at every stage, have a choice regarding their behaviour - making the correct choice is part of their development of being resilient learners.

-All negative behaviours have consequences.
+Negative behaviours have consequences.
 Our scale of consequences is designed to give pupils opportunities to reconsider the choices they are making.
 From low-level behaviours, that may upset the running of education within that class or disrupt the running of the school site, to higher-level behaviours that might include assault, aggression, absconding or damage to property.